GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

 ActiveJob can be configured with various different background job runners.
 This tutorial will cover Sidekiq which requires a Redis instance to manage the job queue.

-1. Obtain the internal address of your redis instance.
-In the Cloud Platform Console, go to the **[VM Instances](https://console.cloud.google.com/compute/instances)** page and find the internal IP address of your Compute Engine instance with Redis installed.
-This IP address will be provided via environment variables at deploy time to configure Sidekiq.

 1. Add `sidekiq` gem to your `Gemfile`:

         bundle add sidekiq